How to end your tenancy

 Letter template: Tenant's notice to quit

-Here is an example of what to write to your landlord if you pay rent monthly:
+Here is an example of what to write if you have a private assured tenancy and pay rent monthly:

 NOTICE TO QUIT